North High School (Phoenix, Arizona): Closure

 By 1981, the school's enrollment had fallen to 814.
-As a result, North High was closed in 1981, and would become one of four schools to close during the 1980s.
+As a result, North High was closed in 1981, and would become one of four Phoenix high schools to close during the 1980s.
 As a result of the closures, two lawsuits were filed, accusing the Phoenix Union High School District of discriminating against ethnic minorities and low-income students by closing schools in their neighborhoods, in addition to unfair resource allocations.
 The lawsuits were later consolidated into the Castro v.
 Phoenix Union High School District lawsuit, in which a federal judge ruled against the school district.
 That ruling resulted in the reopening of North High, as well as, among other measures, the establishment of magnet programs across the district.

 Phoenix Union High School District's website makes no reference to the controversy surrounding the school's closure and eventual reopening, merely stating that the school closed, due to declining enrollment, and later reopened.